We Are Here to Help

 - Original death certificate from local authorities.

 - Original passport of the deceased.
 Please be aware that a consular officer is required to cancel the deceased’s passport before the Consular Report of Death Abroad can be released.
+The passport will be returned to the next of kin.

 Disposition of Remains